Find an Answer

 To deploy GoToMeeting to multiple computers, domain administrators can create a group policy object (GPO) and link it to the network using the domain controller (Windows Server).

-Organizers may have multiple versions of GoToMeeting installed on their computer, but the active version is set by the Citrix server (and may vary by account).
+Organizers may have multiple versions of GoToMeeting installed on their computer, but the active version is set by the GoToMeeting server (and may vary by account).
 To run sessions using the version installed by the MSI, organizers' accounts must have the same version set on the server.

 On a Mac?
 You can install via DMG.